ChristineEC/be-a-dear-volunteer/README.md

 # Be a Dear - Volunteer
-A Django project utilizing python, javascript, HTML, and CSS.
+A Django project utilizing Python, JavaScript, HTML, CSS, and PostgreSQL relational database.
 # REMEMBER TO INCLDUE LINKS TO HEROKU AND GITHUB HERE!!!!

 ## Description